Fine Art

 Monitoring

 For each year group there will be at least two points in the year when we send home a formal monitoring report for your child.
-When completing the monitoring teachers are asked to judge a students behaviour, homework, skills for learning and their progress towards a target/expectation.
+When completing the monitoring teachers are asked to judge a students behaviour, attitude to learning, homework, skills for learning and their progress towards a target/expectation.
 Below is a list of the various elements that are contained within your child’s report (not all reports contain all these elements):

 Target Grade (KS4 & KS5 only)